swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 ## Proposed Solution

-Since CC destination is a collection of binaries arranged in a certain directory hierarchy, it makes sense to distribute it as an archive.
+Since a Swift SDK is a collection of binaries arranged in a certain directory hierarchy, it makes sense to distribute it as an archive.
 We'd like to build on top of [SE-0305](https://github.com/apple/swift-evolution/blob/main/proposals/0305-swiftpm-binary-target-improvements.md) and extend the `.artifactbundle` format to support this.

-Additionally, we propose introducing a new `swift destination` CLI command for installation and removal of CC destinations on the local filesystem.
+Additionally, we propose introducing a new `swift sdk` CLI command for installation and removal of Swift SDKs on the local filesystem.

-We introduce a notion of a top-level toolchain, which is the toolchain that handles user’s `swift destination` invocations.
-Parts of this top-level toolchain (linker, C/C++ compilers, and even the Swift compiler) can be overridden with tools supplied in `.artifactbundle` s installed by `swift destination` invocations.
+We introduce a notion of a top-level toolchain, which is the toolchain that handles user’s `swift sdk` invocations.
+Parts of this top-level toolchain (linker, C/C++ compilers, and even the Swift compiler) can be overridden with tools supplied in `.artifactbundle` s installed by `swift sdk` invocations.

-When the user runs `swift build` with the selected CC destination, the overriding tools from the corresponding bundle are invoked by `swift build` instead of tools from the top-level toolchain.
+When the user runs `swift build` with the selected Swift SDK, the overriding tools from the corresponding bundle are invoked by `swift build` instead of tools from the top-level toolchain.

 The proposal is intentionally limited in scope to build-time experience and specifies only configuration metadata, basic